Venice Carnival Masked Balls

 Deciding which Ball to Attend

-We offer you the choice of 3 Venice Carnival short breaks:
+We offer you the choice of 3 Venice Carnival Balls:

-Il Ballo del Doge (04 - 07 Feb) – Highly prestigious and most famous of the Venetian balls, it offers VIP level and status, based around one theme with stunning entertainment to watch.
+Il Ballo del Doge (04 - 07 Feb) – Highly sought after and most famous of the Venetian balls, it offers VIP level and status, based around one theme with stunning entertainment to keep you mesmerised.
 You might even be rubbing shoulders with celebrities!

 Mascheranda Ball (05 - 08 Feb) - For those wanting a more informal “party” ball, this is the one for you: be prepared to vote for the best Casanova and his Lady, and expect lots of fun and laughter at this historical ball.